koy2/Senior-Design---Group-1--Educational-Duffing-Oscillator---2021-2022/README.md

 * The pi and the power supply will need two separate 20 A outlets to run properly.
 * The pi needs at least 32 GB of memory and the username MUST be pi or the paths for the files must be changed.
 * DO NOT do pip3 install board
+* Also go to Interfaces in the Raspberry Pi Configuration and I2C and SPI